How to Make the Best of It (When You Believe IT is a Big Mistake)

-The other day, in this world full of divisiveness, it scared me how quickly I turned on my sister . . . so I’m trying to find my way back.
+The other day, in this world full of divisiveness, it scared me how quickly I turned on my sister . . .

 I didn’t know what to think.

-Why was I so mad at my sister?
+Why was I so mad?

 “Are you sitting down?” she bubbled, “I’m getting married!”